 The culture of gamers is filled to the brim with racism, misogyny, homophobia, transphobia, and ableism.
 Spend 10 minutes in the Trade channel on any busy WoW server and you’ll see all of it.
 The barnacle characters—especially the tropes that are used to create these characters—reinforce these bigoted and prejudicial kinds of thinking by normalizing a straight, cisgender male way of seeing the world.

 It’s easy for many people to think that it’s “just the internet” and that anonymity enables people to engage in these sorts of things, but those people would be wrong.
 A couple of years ago, I attended BlizzCon 2010 in Annaheim, California.
-During a Q&A session with the game developers (all white men, presumably straight based on their reactions, though I could be wrong on that!), a woman stepped up to the microphone:
+During a Q&A session with the game developers trying to figure out is solitaire clash legit (all white men, presumably straight based on their reactions, though I could be wrong on that!), a woman stepped up to the microphone:

 She asked: “I love that you have a lot of very strong female characters; however, I was wondering if we could have some that don’t look like they’ve stepped out of a Victoria Secret’s catalogue?”